lextrack/Simple-Screen-Recorder/README.md

 <h2 align="center">Similar projects?</h2>
 <p align="left">
-I made another <a href="https://github.com/lextrack/MiniScreenRecorder">screen recorder in Python</a> for Windows and Linux.
-It's much simpler, and the resulting video recording is in MP4 format with audio included.
+I have made another <a href="https://github.com/lextrack/MiniScreenRecorder">screen recorder in Python</a> in Python for Windows and Linux.
+It is even simpler and lighter, and the resulting video recording is in MP4 or MKV format with included audio without the need for conversion.
+Additionally, it allows recording a specific area of the screen.
 </p>

 <h2 align="center">Acknowledgments</h2>